AmamiRyoin/blogSystem/README.md

 # blogSystem
+#AmamiRyoin.io's blogSystem
-AmamiRyoin.io's blogSystem;used by Hexo+Next+Github Page
+used by Hexo+Next+Github Page